About

 Osteopathic practitioner BIO

-Nicole graduated with a 5 years full-time diploma (4800 hours of education) in Osteopathic Manual Therapy from the Osteopathic College of Bordeaux in France, She has been passionate about osteopathy for many years.
-Her comprehensive 5-year training has allowed her to acquire a diverse expertise and explore various treatment methods.
-Her commitment to the profession extends beyond clinical practice, as she’s had the opportunity to teach and share her knowledge within her college.
+Nicole graduated with a 5-year full-time diploma (4800 hours of education) in Osteopathic Manual Therapy from the Osteopathic College of Bordeaux in France.
+She has been passionate about osteopathy for many years.
+Her comprehensive 5-year training has allowed her to acquire diverse expertise and explore various treatment methods.
+Her commitment to the profession extends beyond clinical practice, as she has had the opportunity to teach and share her knowledge within her college.

-During her studies, she participated in internships in sports competitions such as crossfit, swimming, and races, as well as with disabled children.
+During her studies, she participated in internships at sports events such as CrossFit, swimming, and races, as well as with children with disabilities.
 These experiences have shaped her understanding of osteopathy, enabling her to adapt her practice to the specific needs of her patients.

 In her final year, she conducted an experimental study focused on the impact of osteopathic treatment on a patient’s stress levels.
 This study allowed her to incorporate a somato-emotional aspect into her practice.

-She is eager to put her skills to use for patient’s well-being.
-Feel free to contact her to schedule an appointment or if you have any question .
+She is eager to put her skills to use for her patients’ well-being.
+Feel free to contact her to schedule an appointment or if you have any questions..

 Wai Lam ( Eric ) Tsang